kaltura/kaltura-player-js/docs/embed-types.md

 # Embed Code Types

-When using embed codes, you can select from one of three options: Auto Embed, Dynamic Embed, and Iframe Embed.
+When using embed codes, you can select from one of three options: Auto Embed, Dynamic Embed and Iframe Embed.
 You may want to use different embed code types in different situations, according to the explanations below.

 ## Auto Embed